-Fiji Broadcasting Commission was first established in 1954 as a public service broadcast radio station.
-In January 1998, it was corporatized under the Government's public sector reform programme and renamed Island Network Corporation Limited.
-In June 1999, the change in Government also led to another change in name; this time to the Fiji Broadcasting Corporation Limited.
+Fiji Broadcasting Commission was first established in 1954 as a Public Service Broadcast Radio Station.

+In January 1998, Fiji Broadcasting Commission was corporatized under the Government's public sector reform Program and renamed to Island Network Corporation Limited.
+In June 1999, the entity was renamed to Fiji Broadcasting Corporation Limited (FBCL).